scilus/scil-documentation/source/arriving/setup_computer.rst

 Containers
 """"""""""

 Container technologies allow applications and services to be packaged into isolated, self-contained units that can be deployed on any cloud or local host.
-This provides a great deal of flexibility and portability for computing tasks.

-By using containers, computer scientists can avoid the time-consuming task of setting up and configuring computing environments, since the containerized applications can run on any platform without modifications.
-This is especially useful when attempting to replicate research results or share data between teams.
-Furthermore, the use of containers also helps to ensure that all software dependencies are met, making code more reliable and reproducible.

-**TLDR:** They are like tiny isolated computers running on other computers.
-They keep things separated when dealing with multiple tools that you do not want to install over and over again or to avoid unwanted interactions.
+They are like tiny isolated computers running on other computers.
+For more information, visit the guide on containers and virtual machines (:ref:`ref_virtualmachines`).
+A container bundling all the dependencies required for running any flow (see section :ref:`ref_flow`) developped in the lab is available `here <https://hub.docker.com/r/scilus/scilus>`__.
 In the lab, we use Docker and Apptainer (formerly Singularity) containers, which we describe below.

 Docker
 ------
 The most popular container technology is undoubtedly Docker.
 Docker is supported on Mac, Windows and Linux, although it'd seem like Docker running a Linux instance do not work well on MacOS with M1/M2 CPU.
-Docker requires root privileges, which may pose a security risk.
-As such Docker is not available on High Performance Computers from the Digital Alliance of Canada (see section :ref:`ref_highperfcomputer`).
-To install Docker on your computer, follow the steps below.

 The documentation to install Docker is easy enough to follow `(here) <https://docs.docker.com/engine/install/ubuntu>`__.

 However, make sure you follow these subsections:
     - Uninstall old versions (sometimes `this <https://askubuntu.com/questions/935569/how-to-completely-uninstall-docker>`__ is necessary, answer #1)